MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 Stores work with any kind of virtual currency.
 Stores can also work with real money through an alternate set of API methods.

 - You can set up a single-item purchase with VC via [PurchaseItem](xref:titleid.playfabapi.com.client.playeritemmanagement.purchaseitem).
-- You can set up a multiple-item purchase with real money via the sequence:
+- You can set up a multiple-item purchase with real money or VC via the sequence:
   - [StartPurchase](xref:titleid.playfabapi.com.client.playeritemmanagement.startpurchase)
   - [PayForPurchase](xref:titleid.playfabapi.com.client.playeritemmanagement.payforpurchase)
   - [ConfirmPurchase](xref:titleid.playfabapi.com.client.playeritemmanagement.confirmpurchase)